-Mississippi has over 127 approved home improvement grants, home repairs grants and home upgrade programs available to low income homeowner families and individuals (most programs are based on income).
-This article provides you with all the main home repair programs offered throughout the state in 2023.
+Mississippi has over 128 approved home improvement grants, home repairs grants and home upgrade programs available to lower income homeowners (most programs are based on income).
+This article provides you with all the main home repair programs offered throughout the state.

 You can review the Federal and the State of Mississippi home repair grants but ultimately your county and city are the ones you need to contact and where you apply for funding.